KonnexionsGmbH/dcr/docs/developing_data_model.md

 #### 2.2.3 Database Table **`content_tetml_word`**

-This database table contains the results from the parsing process.
+This database table contains the results of the parsing process in the granularity document word.

 **Example rows**: